 Also, as much as it pains me, I'm not a real fan of the sick boy storyline.
 I'd forgotten that when I initially saw the movie every time the action shifted back to the hospital I found it a bit jarring.
 This is not something I like admitting.
 I adore both Scully and Gillian Anderson so having GA on screen as Scully should never be a bad thing but in IWTB the Scully scenes meant back to the hospital which was not where I wanted to be.

 And while I'm very pleased where the MSR is at I am still a bit disappointed by the lack of "touching" that used to run rampant through the series.
 Mulder and Scully should never be lovey dovey but gestures go a long way with these too.
 There are so many instances throughout the series where I felt that if David kept looking at Gillian with the intensity that he did he'd burn a whole through her.
 I missed that.
 A simple hair caress would have gone a long way for me here, either from Mulder or Scully.
 But for these small things that I found lacking it was great to hear Mulder consistently refer to Scully's importance to the work he did.
 He said so to Agent Whitney and he told Scully herself.
-That is such wonderful progress from the show's days when the basement office was always Mulder's
+That is such wonderful progress from the show's days when the basement office was always Mulder's office not their office.

 Lastly, yep the coda still totally rocks.
 I never gets old.
 I especially liked the little bit where the camera pans and shifts direction quickly across the ocean's horizon in time with the "I'm over, I'm over, I'm over, I'm broken" I'd love to get the closing credits images as a screen saver of sort but without the actual credits of course.